GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Managing a large project is a qualitatively different problem from managing a small one, just as leading a division of infantry into battle is different from commanding a small special forces team.
+> ### The magic of a computer lies in its ability to become almost anything you can imagine, as long as you can explain exactly what that is.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts